2025 Lorne Genome Awards

 Lorne Genome Mid-Career Awards

-This year two Mid-Career Awards will be available, sponsored by Millennium Science.
+This year two Mid-Career Awards will be available.
 The awards will go to winners from 2 different pronoun groups (i.e. one winner identifying as she/her and one winner identifying as he/him).

 The Lorne Genome Mid-Career Awards will be granted to 2 mid-career researchers working in Australia with no more than 10 years postdoctoral research experience.
 The awards acknowledge outstanding contributions to Australian genomic research, including novel analytical concepts.